merrett010/agePartnershipCareersFairQuiz/README.md

-# reactTemplate
+# agePartnershipCareersFairQuiz
-This is a template for starting autorefreshing react applications
+This is a quiz app based on a base reactTemplate & has been created by the graduate web developers.
+It will be used at careers fairs to challenge potential new graduates.

+To get started run:
 npm install

-gulp developReact
+Then run the following to view the app in browser: gulp developReact